-This program is being taught out and is no longer open to new students.
+Bachelors of Science Degree Program - this program is being taught out and is no longer open to new students.

 The Business Administration program prepares the student to use analytical skills in evaluating business-related issues.
 In addition, the student analyzes theories, principles, and concepts in each area of business.
 Technology is used to enhance productivity and accomplish goals.